siddhartha-s/ipd/lectures/lec15/README.md

   don't want them to find out what the password was.

-  This property is also important for security in hash tables; we'll return to this point later.
+  This property is also important for security in hash tables; we'll return to it later in the lecture.

-- avalance: we want inputs that are only a little bit different to hash to completely different outputs.
-The issue here is that applications usually hash fairly similar looking data (say, urls, or English text or something) and so we want little changes in the input to correspond to large changes in the output.
+- **avalance**: we want inputs that are only a little bit different to hash to completely different outputs.
+The issue here is that the keys in any given hash table are usually not very random (think of a hash table that stores URLs or stores English text, etc) and so we want little changes in the input to correspond to large changes in the output.

 ## Avalanche

 Avalanche is an interesting one to measure.
-Right now, we have hashing functions that produce 64 bits, but lets simplify that a little bit and look at some hashing functions that operate only on 4 bits and lets look at the "add1" function.
+Right now, we have hashing functions that produces 64 bits, but lets simplify that a little bit and look at some hashing functions that operate only on 4 bits and lets look at the "add1" function.
 This function is NOT one-way.
-But okay, on a 4 bit hashing function, a table lookup will go the other way, so we can ignore that one for now.
+But okay, on a 4 bit hashing function, a table lookup will go the other way so there aren't really any one way functions, so lets ignore that one for now.
 It is bijective, so the first point is satisfied.
-But what about avalance?
+How about avalanche?

 The way we measure avalance is to say: if I perturb one bit of the input, how many bits flip in the output?
 As we want that to, for the most part, be half of the available bits.

-Here is a 4 bit hash function we can try (the add1 function):
+Here is the add1-mod-16 function, written out on the binary representation of four-bit numbers:

 ```
 0000  -->  0001